TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Ultimately, this impacts both user experience and business performance.

 ➔ Solution
-- Built a content-based movie recommender system trained on 5,000+ movie metadata records, recommending the top 5 similar titles for any selected movie.
+- Built a content-based movie recommender system trained on 5,000+ movie metadata records.
-- Applied CountVectorizer and CosineSimilarity to recommend similar movies, generating results in ~2.5 seconds per recommendation.
+- Recommends the top 5 similar titles for any selected movie in ~2.5 seconds per recommendation.
-- Integrated the TMDB API to dynamically fetch and display movie posters, creating a more engaging experience.
+- Integrated the TMDB API to dynamically fetch and display movie posters, enhancing user experience.
-- Deployed the model as an interactive Streamlit web application, used by 100+ users for discovering personalized movie suggestions.
+- Deployed as a Streamlit web app, used by 100+ users to discover personalized movie suggestions.

 ➔ Impact
 - If this system gets scaled and integrated with a streaming service, this could :